 Margie Orem is an award-winning choral director who is devoted to music education for children and teachers alike.
 Since 1975, she has taught music at every level, from preschool through college.
 Orem received her bachelor's degree in music education and a master's in the art in teaching.
 She has completed all three levels of Orff and completed level one of Henry Leck’s Creating Artistry choral conducting program.
 Orem conducted the San Diego Unified School District's (SDUSD) honor choir in 1992, 1999, 2007, 2010, and the Tennessee All State Treble Choir 2017.
 She was honored as the Choral Director of the Year, SDUSD, 1999 and 2005 MENC/CMEA-SBR Outstanding Elementary Music Specialist.
 Orem served in many capacities for the San Diego American Orff-Schulwerk Association including president and local conference chair.
 She is a local and national presenter for the American Orff-Schulwerk and Kodaly Associations.
 She was a classroom music teacher at Jerabek Elementary School (1990-2017) teaching pre-kindergarten through fifth grade.
 Orem has been a teacher/conductor with the San Diego Children’s Choir since 2004.

-Michele Tondreau has more than five years of nonprofit operations experience.
+Michele Tondreau has more than seven years of nonprofit operations experience.
 Previous to the choir, she spent four years as operations coordinator for Catholic Charities and worked in ticket services at Lamb's Players Theatre and La Jolla Music Society.
 Tondreau earned her bachelor's degree from California Polytechnic State University, San Luis Obispo.
 She has been with the San Diego Children’s Choir since 2016.

 Abby Greathouse is a graduate of Point Loma Nazarene University where she earned a bachelor's degree in music in piano performance and a bachelor of arts in music education.
 Along with being a Neighborhood Choir director, Greathouse is an accompanist for the Choir.
 Greathouse maintains a private music studio in North County and the Point Loma area where she teaches piano and voice.
 She is a member of the Music Teachers National Association (MTNA) and is a Nationally Certified Teacher of Music (NCTM).